mplesser/azcam/docs/docs/azcamserver.md

 - Astronomical Research Cameras, Inc. gen1, gen2, and gen3 controllers.
 See [this link](https://www.astro-cam.com).
 - STA Archon controllers.
 See [this link](http://www.sta-inc.net/archon).
 -  OCIW Magellan CCD controllers (ITL version).
 See [this link](http://instrumentation.obs.carnegiescience.edu/ccd/gcam.html).
 - ASCOM cameras.
 See [this link](https://ascom-standards.org).
-This code has been used for QHY and ZWO cameras.
+This code has been used for QHY, ZWO, and Moravian cameras.

 ### Exposure Tools